triggermesh/docs/docs/sources/googlecloudauditlogs.md

 This event source receives messages from a [Google Cloud Audit Logs][gc-auditlogs] Sink by subscribing to a [Google Cloud Pub/Sub][gc-auditlogs-events] topic.

-## Prerequisite(s)

-- Service Name: The name of the API service performing the operation.
-For example, "pubsub.googleapis.com".
-- Method Name: The name of the service method or operation.
-For API calls, this should be the name of the API method.
-For example, "google.pubsub.v1.Publisher.CreateTopic".
-- Resource Name (Optional): The resource or collection that is the target of the operation.
-The name is a scheme-less URI, not including the API service name.
-[Google Cloud Audit Logs Types][gc-auditlogs-types]

 ### Service Account

 A Service Account is required to authenticate the event source and allow it to interact with Google